The Best Friend / Confident

 Have them Provide what the Story is Missing

 So you’ve written a tragedy?
 Get some funny characters in their like Rosencrantz and Guildenstern.
 You’re writing a comedy?
-Get a very sad best friend in there who is on the brink of suicide to add a little emotional heft.
+Get a very sad best friend in there who is on the brink to add a little emotional heft.
 Have fun.

 Use them to enrich the Variety of Characters and Issues Explored

 If this is a story about kings, get a poor porter in there.
 If it’s a story about poor people, get a rich uncle in, or a boss.
-The point here is to flesh out the philosophical and ethical density of your work by portraying a wider cross section of society.
+The point is to flesh out the philosophical and ethical density of your work by portraying a wider cross section of society.
 If you’re some sort of wacky genius like Boon Joon-ho, director of Parasite, then you can blend everyone in and leave the audience not entirely certain who is a main character, and who is supporting, but talk about commenting on societal inequality through portraying a broad range of characters!